MUSS: Multilevel Subset Selection for Relevance and Diversity: Additional Experimental Details

 \subsection{Additional Results for Candidate Retrieval Task}

 Full results for candidate item selection are presented in Table~\ref{tab:sourcing_precision_full}.
 The proposed \modelname \, consistently performs the best while significantly reduce the computational time.
 We note that while \mmr{} will still find the highest objective function score since it directly maximizes Eq. (\ref{eq_DMMR_obj}), our \modelname \, also achieves comparable objective scores across four datasets.

-Moreover, we have performed tSNE Visualization \cite{van2008visualizing} for selecting $k=100$ items for ``Home'' and ``Kitchen'' datasets (Figure~\ref{fig:ablation_tsne}).
-We observe that the data forms coherent clusters.
-Our method tends to selects data points which are of high quality while being spread out within the space.
+We visualize the selected products for Home and Kitchen datasets in Fig. \ref{fig:kitchen_home_selected_product}.